x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/create-an-email-address-policy-exchange-2013-help.md

     > [!CAUTION]
-    > If you apply too many rules, it’s possible to restrict the email address policy to the point that it doesn’t contain any users.
+    > If you apply too many rules, it's possible to restrict the email address policy to the point that it doesn't contain any users.